datamindedbe/demo-upcloud-data-platform/Tutorial.md

   - Hashicorp Vault for managing secrets

 ## Support
-If you have any questions or run into issues, feel free to open an issue in this Github repo or reach out to me directly at (niels.claeys@dataminded.com).
+If you have any questions or run into issues, feel free to open an issue in this Github repo or reach out to me (`niels.claeys@dataminded.com`) or anyone else at Dataminded.

 If you want guidance on how to extend this stack or make it production ready, reach out to us at [DataMinded](https://www.dataminded.com/contact).